iggredible/chatty.vim/README.md

 The `helper#OperatorMapper` is a helper function.
 The first argument is the operator key (`gh`).
 The second argument is the function to execute.
 Have it mapped to `chatty#Ask`.

-### Usage 2: Ask and Transform (Operator)
+### Usage 2: Ask!
+(Operator)

-Sometimes you don't want to ask questions, but consume and transform a given text.
+Sometimes you don't want to ask questions.
+Sometimes you want to transform a given text.
 No problem, you can ask-and-transform it with the `cH` operator.

 Below is a lits of a few things you can do with the process operator.